 - Eastern Europe

 - central and southwestern Asia

 Anthrax illness is more common in farm animals than people.
 Humans have an increased risk of getting anthrax if they:

 - work with anthrax in a laboratory

-- handle game animals
+- handle grazing game animals

 - are in the military on duty in an area that carries a high risk of anthrax exposure

-Symptoms of gastrointestinal anthrax usually develop within a week of exposure.
+The symptoms of gastrointestinal anthrax usually develop within a week of exposure.